hhu-stups/prob2_jupyter_kernel/README.md

 1. Clone this repository (`git clone https://gitlab.cs.uni-duesseldorf.de/dgelessus/prob2-jupyter-kernel.git`) or download an archive from [the repository page](https://gitlab.cs.uni-duesseldorf.de/dgelessus/prob2-jupyter-kernel).
 2. If Jupyter is installed in a virtual environment, activate it.
 3. In the root directory of the repository, run `./gradlew installKernelSpec`.
+	* If you get a permission error when installing the kernel spec, pass `-PkernelspecUserInstall=true` to the `./gradlew` command.
+This will install the kernel spec into your user home instead of the Python install directory (which may not be writable).
 	* This assumes that Jupyter can be called using the command `jupyter`.
 To use a different command in place of `jupyter`, you can pass `-PjupyterCommand=/path/to/jupyter` to the `./gradlew` command.
 	* To use a different ProB home directory than the default, pass `-PprobHome=/path/to/prob/home` to the `./gradlew` command.
 (The path must be absolute.)